ichirokira/TeamTamLCU/README.md

 Matched
 ```

-Please feel free to change the input and run the following command:
+Please feel free to change the input in [hamiltonian_simulation.py](/samples/hamiltonian_simulation.py) and run the following command:

 (**Window**)
 ```bash